tkhnhy/HYTKT-AlbumReviewSite/README.md

 * Users with special status can add albums to the database
 * Special status users can also remove regular users reviews

+### Update 25/4

+* Login and register feature now functional
+* Albums, genres and songs can be added, genres and albums can be removed.
+This functionality is only availabe to admins
+* All albums can be browsed and the can be sorted by genre
+* Albums, artists or genres can be searched for with a search tool
+* Users can rate an album or leave a text review.
+An admin can remove text reviews.

 ### Whats done so far 11/4

 * Login and register feature (Not used for anything yet)